Klaeser-Homelab/Voyagr/README.md

 - [Four Thousand Weeks - Burkeman](https://www.goodreads.com/book/show/54785515-four-thousand-weeks?ref=nav_sb_ss_1_19)

 ## Building Voyagr
-[How its made](https://voyagr.me/how-its-made) is a good place to start understanding the system.
+Follow these steps to build Voyagr locally.
+[How its made](https://voyagr.me/how-its-made) is a good place to build an understanding of the system.

-### Frontend
+### 1. .env
-`npm run dev`  in /frontend starts frontend on 3000.
-The frontend uses Vite as its development server, React Router for routing, Tailwind for CSS utility classes, and DaisyUI for prebuilt CSS components.
-Nginx is deployed as a webserver to serve the static files built by Vite and a reverse proxy to expose my server to the internet.
+.env files must be configured in both the frontend and backend directories.
+See .env.backend.example and .env.frontend.example for guidance since actual .env files are not in source control for security.
+You'll need to get the values marked as secrets from Reed.
+Or if you are Reed, you'll need to track down the secrets.

-### Database
+### 2. Database
-The Postgres database used for development runs in a Docker instance within Docker desktop.
-A separate Postgres database is used in production.
-PgAdmin is deployed alongside the Postgres database to provide a web gui for interacting with the database.
 `docker compose -f docker-compose.dev.yml up -d` will run the docker-compose.dev.yml that includes the build information for the Docker instance.
 Once the database is built, login to PgAdmin and change the password from the default.

-### Backend
+### 3. Backend
 `npm run dev` in /backend starts backend on 3001.
-The backend will error if you have not built the Database or it is not currently running in Docker Desktop.
-The backend uses a Node.js web framework called Express.
-Sequalize is used as a Node.js Object-Relational Manager to interact with the database with types.

-### Deployment
+### 4. Frontend
-Voyagr is deployed to self-hosted docker containers running on Proxmox.
-The deployment is configured using GitHub Actions configured in `.github/workflows/deploy.yaml`.
-Dockerfiles that build the layers of the containers and a docker-compose file that configures the services run in the container.
-Environment variables are created in deploy.yaml and passed to the buildtime for the frontend and runtime for the backend.
-For development, .env files must be configured in both the frontend and backend directories.
-See .env.backend.example and .env.frontend.example for guidance since actual .env files are not in source control for security.
+`npm run dev`  in /frontend starts frontend on 3000.